orfeld415/SfmAttacker/README.md

 This attacker currently aims KITTI visual odometry dataset.
 Some adjustments need to be made before applying this framework on different datasets.

-To use KITTI dataset, download the colored dataset from [here](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
+To use KITTI dataset, download the "colored dataset" and the "odometry ground truth" from [here](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).

 ### Object tracker